saucelabs-training/demo-java/appium-examples/src/test/java/com/appium_app/biometric_login/README.md

 #### Automated upload
 You can find a script to upload them to, OR the US, OR EU DC in [this](../../helpers/push_apps_to_storage.sh)-file.
-You can push the files to the storage by doing the following from the root of this folder:
+You can push the files to the storage by doing the following from the folder `appium-examples`:

-    cd scripts
+    cd src/test/java/com/helpers/
-    src/test/java/com/helpers/push_apps_to_storage.sh
+    push_apps_to_storage.sh

 ### iOS
 Using TouchID or FaceID for iOS simulators is pretty straightforward, you **DON'T** need to add an extra capability to